 The Company is a wholly-owned subsidiary of Performing Right Society Limited, a company limited by guarantee and incorporated in the UK.
 PRS has no share capital.
 The directors regard PRS as the Company's ultimate parent and the ultimate controlling party.
-Group financial statements can be obtained by request in writing to Performing Right Society Limited, Goldings House, 2 Hays Lane, London, SE1 2HB.
+Group financial statements can be obtained by request in writing to the Group's registered address: Performing Right Society Limited, Goldings House, 2 Hays Lane, London, SE1 2HB.